rifatgamingop/Flame-/README.md

-Flame™'s Privacy Policy
+Zyden's Privacy Policy

-By using Flame™ you accept with its privacy policy.
+By using Zyden you accept with its privacy policy.

 1. What does it store?